American to offer flights from Philly to Worcester

 WORCESTER, Mass.
 (AP) — The Massachusetts Port Authority and American Airlines say the airline will soon offers daily flights between Philadelphia and Worcester Regional Airport in Massachusetts.

 The flights to Philadelphia International Airport announced Monday are scheduled to start in October.
-One flight will depart Worcester at 8 a.m. and arrive at 9:05 a.m.
-Another flight will leave Philadelphia at 9:30 a.m. and land at 10:39 a.m.
-Worcester is about 40 miles west of Boston.
+One flight will depart Philadelphia at 8 a.m. and arrives in Worcester at 9:05 a.m.
+Another flight will leave Worcester at 9:30 a.m. and land at 10:39 a.m.

 The announcement comes after a $30 million investment in a new instrument landing system at Worcester that allows for landings in low visibility weather conditions.